 The Medicare and Medicaid programs have implemented additional audits to recoup errant payments to hospitals.
-These Recovery Audit Contractor (RAC) and Medicaid Integrity Contractor (MIC) audits are newly instituted and potentially create additional revenue risk.
-The Hospitals was not contacted during fiscal year 2009, yet some reserves have been set aside as a contingency toward potential future audits or prior year results.
+These Recovery Audit Contractor (RAC) and Medicaid Integrity Contractor (MIC) audits have been recently instituted and potentially create additional revenue risk.
+The Hospitals was not contacted during fiscal year 2010, yet reserves have been set aside as a contingency toward potential future audits of prior year results.

-Investment losses were significant during the year but improved in the last quarter of fiscal year 2009 through the first quarter of fiscal year 2010.
-The Hospitals' management is optimistic that this positive trend will continue but realizes that investment risk will be ongoing.
-Additional flexibility with investment alternatives from the North Carolina State Treasurer will continue to be sought during fiscal year 2010 in order to minimize investment risk to the extent possible.
+The Hospitals' management realizes that investment risk will be ongoing.
+Additional flexibility with investment alternatives from the North Carolina State Treasurer will continue to be sought during fiscal year 2011 in order to minimize investment risk to the extent possible.